upshotideas/test-data-loader/README.md

 ![data-location-screenshot.png](docs/data-location-screenshot.png)

-## Contruct and use the TestDataLoader
+## Construct and use the TestDataLoader
 Assuming SpringBoot, the `src/test/resources/application.yml` would look like:
 ```yaml
 spring: